An error is returned when attempting to print DPD labels that:

 2) You can create a new import in Settings > Import Data > Import Now.
 For importing new extended properties you need to use the Inventory Import.
 Columns that contain your attributes need to be mapped with 'Item Extended Property' variable from the drop-down menu.
 The name of the header will be the name of your property, and the Property type needs to be Attribute (these will be set automatically).
 Once imported, these properties will appear on your stock items in the Extended Properties tab.

 3) Under the Item Extended Property column in Linnworks.net > Shipping > Integrations > DPD > Properties select the name of the property that has been imported or keep it as it is if the same names have been used.

-- You may also include FabriContent extended property if you wish to specify the material/fabric the inventory item was made from (optional) and the TypeDescription property, which will be used instead of the Item Title and will be a very short description (limited to 40 characters) of what the actual item is that is being shipped (for example 'Stationary', or 'T-shirt')
+- You may also include FabriContent extended property if you wish to specify the material/fabric the inventory item was made from (mandatory for some shipments) and the TypeDescription property, which will be used instead of the Item Title and will be a very short description (limited to 40 characters) of what the actual item is that is being shipped (for example 'Stationary', or 'T-shirt')

 - If you wish to specify the Reason for Export as either 01 - Sale, 02 - Return / Replacement or 03 - Gift, you will need to use an Order Extended property called 'InvoiceExportReason':

 Please note!
 If no extended property is added to the order, 01 - Sale will be submitted to DPD by default when requesting the shipping label.